SerjeiMikailov/shellb/README.md

 # ShellB

  ShellB is a custom Shell with some new features and rework functionalities.
-Lets take a look in this features:
+Lets take a look in these features:

 ---